Art Deco interior design is still as popular now as it was when it first emerged over a hundred years ago.

 This huge exhibition showcased the latest trends in design, architecture and decorative arts.

-Famous Art Deco buildings include the Chrysler Building and Empire State Building in New York, but the design influences can be seen in office buildings, theatres, hotels and government buildings around the world.
+Famous Art Deco buildings include the Chrysler Building, the Empire State Building and Radio City Music Hallin New York, but the design influences can be seen in office buildings, theatres, hotels and government buildings around the world.

 Art Deco design is still used today throughout the world and easily lends itself to most budgets and design styles

-The Dorchester Hotel in Mayfair features a high Art Deco interior - with highly-polished black and white marble flooring in its entrance - a prime example of this design.
+The Dorchester Hotel in Mayfair features a high Art Deco interior - with highly-polished black and white marble flooring in its entrance - a prime example of Art Deco interiors.

 Another example of Art Deco design is the London based Hoover Building - built in the 1930s for the American vacuum company.
 This Grade II listed building is Art Deco heaven.